Your puppy has arrived at their new home

-You have possibly been dreaming about this day for years.
+You have probably been dreaming about this day for years.

-Now the day has arrived: you finally have a puppy of your very own.
+Now the day has arrived and you finally have a puppy of your very own.

-There is going to be fun, excitement, and as you quickly discover, it may be mixed with becoming a tad overwhelming at intervals, but no one can resist the cuteness of a puppy.
+There is going to be fun, excitement and as you will quickly discover, it may be mixed with becoming a tad overwhelming at intervals, but no one can resist the cuteness of a puppy.

-You have now become the proud owner of this little ball of fluff and sharp teeth which has started to tenderly wander around your living room and anywhere else it can get to explore, it’s like, what now?
+You have now become the proud owner of this little ball of fluff and sharp teeth which has started to tenderly walk around your living room and anywhere else it can get to explore, it is like, what now?

 Perhaps train him/her to do something?

-Oh, this is so complicated, where do I start and what if I mess up?
+Oh, this is so complicated, where do I start first and what if we mess up?

 What if I break him/her?

-Okay, STOP RIGHT THERE!!
-Chill out and take a good deep breathe.
-Let’s not panic, jump the gun or get ahead of ourselves.
+OKAY, STOP RIGHT THERE!
+Chill out and take a deep good breathe.
+Let us not panic, jump the gun or get ahead of ourselves.

-Here is a simple and easy step-by-step plan for what needs to happen in your first week of puppy parenthood:
+Here is a simple and easy step by step plan for what needs to happen in your puppies first week of puppy parenthood.

 What to do first

-Ideally, you will have planned and carry out some of these tasks before you bought your little puppy home do this before the pup comes home.
+Ideally you will have planned and carried out some tasks before you even bought your puppy home.

-If you haven’t then it is not a problem, you can still do it now.
+If you have not, then it is not a problem, you can still do it now.

 Puppies have this charming tendency to destroy everything in their path.
 They like to chew – a lot.

-Go through the area the pup will spend most of her time and remove anything you don’t want chewed, and anything that might hurt her.
+Go through the area the pup will spend most of their time and remove anything you do not want chewed and anything that might hurt them.

-- Electrical wires and phone line cables also cables to your computer
+- Electrical wires and phone cables also cables to your computer.

-- Laundry (dirty socks are a doggy delicacy and fair game)
+- Laundry (dirty socks are a puppy delicacy and fair game).

-You can use a bitter-tasting deterrent spray, like Bitter Apple, on anything valuable that can’t be removed, like corners of furniture.
-(Just test it first in a small discreet area to make sure it doesn’t harm or stain)
+You can use a bitter tasting deterrent spray, like Bitter Apple on anything valuable that cannot be removed, like corners of furniture (just test it first in a small discreet area to make sure it doe not harm or stain).

 More access = more opportunities to get into mischief.
-Use baby gates and closed doors to keep the pup where you can supervise.
+Use a baby gate to keep the pup where you can supervise them.

-First, you will need a crate.
-In most situations, a crate makes toilet- and manners-training easier and faster.
-It gives you a place to keep the pup out of trouble when you can’t supervise, therefore preventing any bad habits from developing.
-It is also a good den for the little one to go into for a “Chill out and a well-deserved nap”.
-A crate MUST NOT be used as a prison cells for little offenders, it must remain a friendly place to be.
+First you will need a crate.
+In most situations, a crate makes toilet training and manners training easier.
+It also gives you a place to keep pup out of trouble when you are not able to supervise them, therefore preventing any bad habits from developing.
+It is also a good den for the little one to go into for a “Chill out” and a well deserved map.
+A crate MUST NOT be used as a prison cell for little offenders, it must remain a friendly place to want to be in.

-Chew toys.
-Lots of ‘em.
-Get a variety of types so you can figure out what kind your puppy favours best, be extremely careful in relation to rope, squeaky and certain soft rubber toys which puppy can chew and swallow.
+Chew/teething toys.
+Get a variety of types, so you can figure out what kind your puppy favors most, but, be extremely careful in relation to rope, squeaky and certain soft rubber toys which puppy can chew and easily swallow.

-Your puppy is not being naughty, they don’t know any better, so please, please don’t shout at them or make a song and dance over it, after all we are to blame as we didn’t ready their body language and your puppy is only doing what is classes as a natural behaviour for them.
+A good puppy pee remover.
+If your puppy can still smell their mess on the carpet, then there is a strong likelihood they will eliminate again in the same spot.
+Your puppy is not being naughty, they just do not know any better, please do not shout at them or make a song and dance over it, after all we are to blame as we did not read their body language and your puppy is only doing what is classed by them as “natural behaviour.

 Call a family meeting, get everyone on the same page

-You’ll need to establish ground rules for your new house buddy.
-Things to talk about include:
+You will need to establish ground rules for your new house buddy, things to talk about include: